ed9711/Traffic-monitor/README.md

 # Traffic-monitor
-Monitor and guide autonomous traffic across intersection using synchronization to avoid crash and deadlock.
+Monitor and guide autonomous traffic across intersection.
-Project for CSC369
+Allow limited number of cars to travel in any legal directions without deadlock, starvation and traffic jam.